Hello Kitty: Roller Rescue

-Hello Kitty: Roller Rescue (ハローキティのピコピコ大作戦, Harō Kiti no Pikopiko Daisakusen) is a 2005 action-adventure video game developed by XPEC Entertainment for the PlayStation 2, GameCube, Xbox, and Windows.
+Hello Kitty: Roller Rescue (ハローキティのピコピコ大作戦, Harō Kiti no Pikopiko Daisakusen) (in Asia: Hello Kitty: Mission Rescue) is a 2005 action-adventure video game developed by XPEC Entertainment for the PlayStation 2, GameCube, Xbox, and Windows.
 The game features Hello Kitty and other Sanrio characters.

 Console bundle

 A Hello Kitty Crystal Xbox was released with Sanrio in Singapore, to commemorate the release of the game on the Xbox.
 The special edition console was translucent with a pink and orange Hello Kitty picture covering the X on top of the case.
 A limited production run of 550 units was sold at a retail price of S$99 (US$61), if one purchased certain selected Samsung LCD TVs during a promotion.
 Included with the Hello Kitty Crystal console was a matching Crystal Controller S and a copy of Hello Kitty Mission Rescue.
+Another Limited Edition, including a DVD remote was sold in Taiwan, limited to 1000 units.

 Reception

 The game received mixed reviews from critics.
 It holds a 64% rating on Metacritic.
 IGN rated the game 6 of 10, calling it just "Okay".
 Nintendo Official Magazine gave it a score of 68%, saying there was "nothing particularly outstanding about it".